albertbrannan4/web-sprint-challenge-advanced-state/README.md

 ## Project Setup

-- Fork, clone, and `npm install`.
-You won't need to add any extra libraries.
-- Launch the project in a development server executing `npm run dev`.
-- Visit your app by navigating Chrome to `http://localhost:3000`.
-- Run tests locally executing `npm test`.
+x Fork, clone, and `npm install`.
+You won't need to add any extra libraries. x Launch the project in a development server executing `npm run dev`. x Visit your app by navigating Chrome to `http://localhost:3000`. x Run tests locally executing `npm test`.
 The local test file is `codegrade_mvp.test.js`.

 ## Studying the prototype